MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/define-mail-flow-rules-to-encrypt-email.md

 5. In **Name**, type a name for the rule, such as Encrypt mail for DrToniRamos@hotmail.com.

-6. In **Apply this rule if** select a condition, and enter a value if necessary.
+6. In **Apply this rule if**, select a condition, and enter a value if necessary.
 For example, to encrypt messages going to DrToniRamos@hotmail.com:

    1. In **Apply this rule if**, select **the recipient is**.